notional-labs/MageNFT/stargaze/tools/Deploy.md

 yarn clean-metadata
 ```

-## Move the images into the 'images' folder and upload to ipfs
+## After gen image and metadata from generative-art-nft.
+Move the images into the 'images' folder, csv file to csv folder and upload to ipfs
 ```sh
 yarn nft-storage-upload
 ```